-(name of installation) and equipment of , are reasonably available for such service.
+(name of installation) and equipment of \\\\\\, are reasonably available for such service.

-4. The Commission shall render assistance to the Installation Commander whenever such assistance is requested, in the suppression of any fire which in the judgment of the duly authorized officials of the Commission is potentially dangerous to any private land of the State of , provided that personnel and equipment employed by or for the Commission can be spared for such service.
+4. The Commission shall render assistance to the Installation Commander whenever such assistance is requested, in the suppression of any fire which in the judgment of the duly authorized officials of the Commission is potentially dangerous to any private land of the State of \\\\\, provided that personnel and equipment employed by or for the Commission can be spared for such service.

-6. Whenever any personnel or equipment employed by or for the Commission are engaged in the suppression of fire inside the installation of tives as shall be present.
+6. Whenever any personnel or equipment employed by or for the Commission are engaged in the suppression of fire inside the installation of vision of the Installation Commander and such of his authorized representatives as shall be present.